Sure Dividend

 Albemarle is not a recession-proof company.
 Listed below are the company’s earnings-per-share during and after the last recession:

-The specialty chemical business is heavily reliant on demand from customers.
+The specialty chemical business is heavily reliant on customer demand.
 Lower demand results in lower pricing, which negatively impacts Albemarle’s performance.
-It is likely that the company would face a similar type of slowdown during the next recession.
+The company is likely to face a similar type of slowdown during the next recession.

 That said, the company has durable competitive advantages.
 A key competitive advantage is that it ranks as the largest producer of lithium in the world.
 The metal is used in batteries for electric cars, pharmaceuticals, airplanes, mining, and other applications.